Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 We can't just "move" a station so that means at some point we'll have to put that south station in and be one of the extremely rare cities of our size to have 3 stations.

 From what I gather, everybody on the current council agrees we'll need a 3rd station.
 The disagreement is when.
-We also have some current council candidates that have said we need it immediately.
+And while campaigning I found that one of the council members was conveniently leaving out the cost of the station when campaigning for it.

 Here's what they're NOT telling you (because they likely have never looked at our budget / levy / debt or to be blunt, thought it through).